stephenT0/funkyboy-exts-tea-time/README.md

 Manual installation:
 1. Download Zip
-2. extract and place into your directory of choice
+2. Extract and place into a directory of your choice
 3. Go into: Extension Manager -> Gear Icon -> Extension Search Path
 4. Add a custom search path ending with: \funkyboy-exts-tea-time-master\exts